 With its new multi-year project Connecting You (th), the P&V Foundation wants to combine the need for social contacts and exchanges of young people with the societal need for diversified contacts, meetings and mutual understanding.
 In this way, it is possible to promote not only mental well-being, but also societal well-being and cohesion in society.

 The project will consist of 2 components: a call for projects and a youth forum.

 As part of its new Connecting You(th) call for projects, the P&V Foundation initiates a youth forum, so as to offer twenty young people aged 16 to 23 the opportunity to gain experience in active citizenship.

 - The youngsters will be between 17 and 23 years old and the group will be composed in the most diverse way possible.
 Anyone can apply.

-The forum will begin with an opening weekend in October 2021 and end in May 2023.
+- The forum began with an opening weekend in October 2021 and will end in May 2023.

-During this period, the young people will meet face-to-face four times and organize several digital meetings.
-They sit on the jury for our call for projects, also carry out project visits and actively participate in the closing event.
+- During this period, the young people meet physically four times and organize several digital meetings.
+They sit on the jury for our call for projects, also carry out project visits and actively participate in the project's closing event.

 Weekend (1) :From 22 to 24 October 2021

 Many speakers came to present tools to young people.
 A total of 2 working days and sessions on citizenship, the future of young people, the entrepreneurial spirit ...

 The objective of the first meeting was to forge links, to get to know each other and to learn to debate in a benevolent environment.
 Through the visualization and facilitation of Visuality, the young people shared ideas in an informal atmosphere.
 They had the opportunity to meet academics, social entrepreneurs and coaches.
 All the sessions aimed to provide them with tools to debate and make decisions.
 They are now ready to actively participate as a jury in the Connecting Youth call for projects.